 The person at the center of this case

-Multiple victims: 45+ commercial and defense technology companies, U.S. government agencies, managed service providers, and 100,000+ U.S. Navy personnel
+Multiple victims including 45+ commercial and defense technology companies, U.S. government agencies, and over 100,000 U.S. Navy personnel

-Justice for Multiple victims: 45+ commercial and defense technology companies, U.S. government agencies, managed service providers, and 100,000+ U.S. Navy personnel — the trail went cold in 2018, but the truth hasn't.
+Justice for Multiple victims including 45+ commercial and defense technology companies, U.S. government agencies, and over 100,000 U.S. Navy personnel — the trail went cold in 2018, but the truth hasn't.

 Start here

-On December 17, 2018, a federal grand jury indicted two members of APT 10, a Chinese hacking group, for conspiracy to commit computer intrusions, wire fraud, and identity theft spanning from 2006 to 2018.
-The defendants, working for a Tianjin-based company in association with China's Ministry of State Security, conducted extensive global cyberattacks targeting over 45 commercial and defense technology companies, managed service providers, and U.S. government agencies across multiple countries.
-The case remains significant due to the massive scale of intellectual property theft, compromise of Navy personnel data, and ongoing threats to critical infrastructure and national security.
+On December 17, 2018, a U.S. grand jury indicted ZHU HUA and ZHANG SHILONG, members of the Chinese hacking group APT 10, for conspiracy to commit computer intrusions, wire fraud, and identity theft.
+From 2006 through 2018, the defendants conducted extensive global cyberattacks targeting over 45 commercial and defense technology companies, managed service providers, and U.S. government agencies, stealing intellectual property and compromising data across at least 12 countries.
+The case remains significant as it represents one of the largest state-sponsored cyber espionage campaigns, with ongoing investigation into the full scope of compromised systems and stolen information from military and commercial entities.

 Try asking